The National DPP → Quality Metrics

 Current BMI-Focused Measures

-There is currently no prediabetes-focused quality measure.
-However, there are quality measures that have a strong focus on disease management rather than prevention, including type 2 diabetes management.
-Payers and providers can also look to a number of quality measures focused on body mass index (BMI) to help in evaluating the success of the National DPP lifestyle change program.
+Current quality measures have a strong focus on disease management rather than prevention, including type 2 diabetes management.
+Payers and providers can look to a number of quality measures focused on body mass index (BMI) to help in evaluating the success of the National DPP lifestyle change program.

 *NOTE: Measurement standards are not mutually exclusive across measure sets.
 Some measure sets may be comprised of a subset of metrics from another measure set.